 - The country or state (including country of the UK) in which they are usually resident

 While a director’s residential address must also be retained in the statutory registers, that’s in the separate Register of Directors’ Residential Addresses.

 If you do appoint a corporate director, they must also be recorded in the directors register with the following details:

 - Full corporate or firm name

-- Their registered office address or principal office address (effectively as a service address)
+- Their registered office address or principal office address, where the corporate does not have a registered office (this acts as a service address)